lazerwalker/tinsel/README.md

 #### Capturing entered input

 If a node is visited as a result of the user entering in one or more digits, the entered number(s) can be accessed using the `this.Digits` property.
-This is particularly useful if a user was routed via an "any" or "default" node.
+This is particularly useful if a user was routed via an "any" node.

 ```js
 "captureAny": {